TahirAnny/100-days-of-code/log.md

 ### Day 8: January 15, 2021

 **Today's Progress**: Hangman is on his way, Done with user input, well spent most of the how-to actually draw figures using CSS as I literally had no idea how to do that.
 Let's just see...

+### Day 9: January 16, 2021

+**Today's Progress**: Finished hangman app, not liking my man though, anyway I'll get back to it later and expand the word list.
+Now concentrating on Functional JS along with node. today I learned about closure.